cludden/sails-must/README.md

 It receives an `options` argument as the first argument always, followed by whatever parameters you choose.
 The `options` argument contains a list of all of the modifiers used as well as any custom data provided by the modifiers.

 Let's write our own policy factory, the `food` factory from the above example.
-This policy checks to see if the user has food for the provided type (`must().have('rabbit').food.build()`).
+This policy checks to see if the user has food for the provided type (`must().have('rabbit').food`).
 It assumes that he user has been authenticated and attached to the request at some other point, maybe with an **authenticated** policy using `passport`.

 ```javascript
 // in api/policyFactories/food.js